 OpenDocument Format is the world's leading document standard for exchanging content across office applications.
 The ODF plugfests are an ongoing series of vendor-neutral events, bringing together implementers and stakeholders of the standard.
 The goal is to achieve maximum interoperability by running scenario-based tests in a hands-on manner and discuss new and proposed features of the ODF specification.

-The ninth ODF plugfest will take place in Berlin (Germany) on October 17th/18th 2012, the venue is kindly provided by Bundesmin. fuer Wirtschaft und Technologie.
-Lead architects from commercial and open source products, members of the OASIS ODF TC's and technical experts from national and regional governments will be present.
+The twelfth ODF plugfest will take place in Paris (F) on November 16th/17th 2016, hosted by French government and the city of Paris and organised by OpenDoc Society.
+Representatives from commercial and open source products, members of the OASIS ODF TC's and technical experts from national and regional governments will be present.
 Previous plugfests were held around Europe since 2009.

 The eighth ODF plugfest took place in Brussels (Belgium) on April 19th/20th 2012, the venue was kindly provided by Microsoft Corporation, vendors of the best-selling Office product line and the Windows operating system.